code-423n4/2022-02-concur/README.md

 sloc : 41

-This contract holds the rewards that has to go to Convex lp stakers.
+This contract holds the rewards that has to go to Convex LP stakers.

 80 % of all rewards will be pushed to stakers and user can claim tokens here.